samhocevar/portable-file-dialogs/doc/pfd.md

 ```

 The return value of `pfd::settings::available()` indicates whether a suitable dialog backend (such
 as Zenity or KDialog on Linux) has been found.
-If not found, the library will not work and all
+If not, the library will not work and all dialog
-dialog invocations will be no-ops.
+invocations will be no-ops.
+The program will not crash but you should account for this situation
+and add a fallback mechanism or exit gracefully.

 Calling `pfd::settings::rescan()` will force a rescan of available backends.
 This may change the
 result of `pfd::settings::available()` if a backend was installed on the system in the meantime.